Kamou no Ohkusu

-These trees can reach enormous size and some of the largest (if not the very largest) are found in Japan, mostly in ancient temple grounds.
-At least six camphor trees in Japan have circumference of 20 m or more and the second largest after Kamou no Ohkusu – camphor tree at Kinomiya shrine, Atami – has a circumference of 23.9 m.
+These trees can reach an enormous size and some of the largest (if not the very largest) are found in Japan, mostly in ancient temple grounds.
+At least six camphor trees in Japan have a circumference of 20 m or more and the second largest after Kamou no Ohkusu – camphor tree at Kinomiya shrine, Atami – has a circumference of 23.9 m.

 Description of the tree

-Tree has been damaged by the fierce typhoons in 1997 and 2004 but local townspeople do whatever possible to keep care of this natural monument.
+The tree has been damaged by the fierce typhoons in 1997 and 2004 but local townspeople do whatever possible to keep care of this natural monument.

 Kamou no Ohkusu is a national monument of Japan since 1952.
 In 2001 there was built elevated walkway in order to protect the root system.

-Inside the tree is large hollow, with an area of some 13 m², just like a pretty large room.
+Inside the tree is a large hollow, with an area of some 13 m², just like a pretty large room.
 This hollow was a popular resting place for homeless people until April 2000, when a locked door was installed in front of this unusual room.
 Next to the tree is also a school and also children earlier loved to hide in the hollow.

-There are few countries in the world with such distinct and rich cultural heritage as Japan.
-One of the greatest achievements of Japanese culture is that Japanese have reached certain harmony with nature and every notable natural landmark in the country is part of Japanese culture.
+There are few countries in the world with such a distinct and rich cultural heritage as Japan.
+One of the greatest achievements of Japanese culture is that the Japanese have reached certain harmony with nature and every notable natural landmark in the country is part of Japanese culture.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

-As a child growing up in the Fraser Valley, Al Carder was awed by the ancient Douglas fir forests and spent hours staring up at trees that commonly stood over 300 feet high.
+As a child growing up in the Fraser Valley, Al Carder was awed by the ancient Douglas fir forest and spent hours staring up at trees that commonly stood over 300 feet high.
 Sixty years later, after retiring from his career as a plant biologist, he set out to find the trees that had transfixed him in his youth.